Hospital where activists say ICE detainees were subjected to hysterectomies says just two were performed there

 Rep. Bonnie Watson Coleman (D-N.J.), one of the lawmakers who participated in a virtual hearing Monday to discuss the ICE report, called Wooten’s allegations of sterilization procedures on ICE detainees “one of the most inhumane things I have ever heard.”

-Another Democrat, Rep. Pramila Jayapal (D-Wash.), wrote a letter last week signed by 173 lawmakers demanding a DHS inspector general investigation.
+Another Democrat, Rep. Pramila Jayapal (Wash.), wrote a letter last week signed by 173 lawmakers demanding a DHS inspector general investigation.

 “It appears that there may be at minimum 17 to 18 women who were subjected to unnecessary medical gynecological procedures from just this one doctor, often without appropriate consent or knowledge, and with the clear intention of sterilization,” Jayapal said.

-In a subsequent interview, Jayapal acknowledged she did not know the details of each of those cases, but the number she cited referred to the clients of attorneys with whom she spoke.
+In a subsequent interview, Jayapal acknowledged that she did not know the details of each of those cases, but the number she cited referred to the clients of attorneys with whom she had spoken.

 The advocacy group that filed the complaint, Project South, did not make the hysterectomy allegations the focus of its Sept.
-14 complaint to DHS, a complaint that alleged there is poor medical care and covid risks at the ICE facility.
-But it was the charges of forced sterilizations that immediately triggered a firestorm.
+14 complaint to DHS, a complaint that alleged there is poor medical care and novel coronavirus risks at the ICE facility.
+But it was the allegations of forced sterilizations that triggered a firestorm.

-“The rate at which the hysterectomies have occurred have been a red flag for Ms. Wooten and other nurses at ICDC,” the Project South complaint stated, without identifying other nurses.
+“The rate at which the hysterectomies have occurred have been a red flag for Ms. Wooten and other nurses at ICDC,” the Project South complaint said, without identifying other nurses.

-Priyanka Bhatt, the attorney at Project South who was the lead investigator for the complaint, said in an interview with The Post that she did not speak to or identify any women who had undergone a hysterectomy.
+Priyanka Bhatt, the attorney at Project South who was the lead investigator for the complaint, said in an interview with The Washington Post that she did not speak to or identify any women who had undergone a hysterectomy.
 Bhatt said she included the allegations to spark an investigation into their validity.

 The legal director at Project South, Azadeh Shahshahani, did not immediately respond to requests for comment Tuesday.

-ICE said its records show two female detainees at Irwin have been referred for hysterectomies since 2018.
+ICE said its records show that two female detainees at Irwin have been referred for hysterectomies since 2018.
 Officials at ICE said the agency would have records of such procedures, which would require the approval of a supervising medical officer at the agency.
 ICE officials say they are cooperating with investigators from DHS and the inspector general’s office.